JomanDiec/wavelength/README.md

 # Wavelength

-Wavelength is a game app developed by Popcorn Robot team Groups of players connect to a hosted site, create a username, then play a party game where teams must make a guess on a spectrum based on clues given by another player.
+Wavelength is a game app developed by Popcorn Robot team.

+Groups of players connect to a hosted site, create a username, then play a party game where teams must make a guess on a spectrum based on clues given by another player.

 ## Setup Remote Container (Docker)